 Because it’s hard to find these people, that makes it all the more important for you to do the right things, like keeping as many details handy from the accident as you can.
 Even if you can only remember the state and a few of the numbers on the license plate, it can help police when combined with the color, make and model of car that hit you.
 Talking to your insurance company about the damages you’ve suffered is also an important step in the process.

-Talking to a Car Accident Lawyer
+Talking to a Car Wreck Lawyer

 It’s unfortunate, but if you don’t have uninsured motorist coverage, and you can’t find the person who hit you, you may have limited options as to what you can recover for your injuries.
 Your insurance company may only cover damages to your vehicle (if you have comprehensive coverage) and your medical bills.

-That’s why it’s important to consult with a personal injury and car accident lawyer.
+That’s why it’s important to consult with a car wreck lawyer.
 The right attorney can provide you the guidance you need to explore your options and handle the recovery you need.
 If you can find the person who hurt you, a lawyer is your best bet to get compensation for your pain and suffering, medical bills, lost wages, damage to your quality of life, and other injuries you’ve suffered.
 In Louisiana, contact the Law Offices of Blaine Barrilleaux for a free consultation today.